SheryllD/Project_SQL_Database/readme.md

 - Highlight most important discoveries

 #### Key Takeaways
-- Summary of what your analysis means for the business
+- Summary of what our analysis means for the business

 ---